 IRC Skills Forecast

-The IRC Skills Forecast will be submitted by the Forest Management and Harvesting IRC, Timber and Wood Processing IRC and Timber Building Solutions IRC to the Australian Industry and Skills Committee (AISC) at the end of April.
-The information will be used to update the AISC National Schedule of training package development projects.
+Your feedback was considered to finalise the document that was submitted from the IRC to the Australian Industry and Skills Committee (AISC).
+The information in the Annual Update will be used to update the AISC National Schedule of training package development projects.

 What is a Skills Forecast?

-Skills Forecasts identify skills gaps, emerging skills needs and associated training needs for industry and determine whether there is a need to change training packages (i.e. units of competency, skill sets and qualifications).
-The documents propose a plan for reviewing and developing the relevant units, skill sets and qualifications, which is then submitted by the IRC to the Australian Industry and Skills Committee (AISC) for their consideration and approval.
+Every year in April, the full Skills Forecast or Annual Update is submitted by the relevant IRC to the Australian Industry and Skills Committee (AISC).
 The AISC advises Commonwealth and State Industry and Skills Ministers on the implementation of national vocational education and training policies, and approves nationally recognised training packages.

 The AISC draws on this information to update their AISC National Schedule, and to determine future Training Package Projects.
 View current projects, that have been approved out of previous Skills Forecasts.

 Skills Forecasts Archive

 Please note: IRC Skills Forecasts were previously called Four Year Work Plans.